aardvarkpepper/2025-09-02-Project/README.md

 where MONGO_URI contains your reference to a MongoDB database, PORT is a number (typically 3000), JWT_SECRET is the secret you want to use with jsonwebtoken to generate JWTs.

+In console, use 'node server.js' to start the server and connect to your MongoDB database.

+### Nodemon

+(as in 'Node Monitor')
+If you are familiar with nodemon, you may use in console npm i nodemon --save-dev
+Npx nodemon server.js (to run server)

+As package.json has "main": "server.js", server may also be started with

+nodemon

 ## Reflection

 Planning data models and API endpoints mostly reactive based on assignment rather than proactive.
 The assignment gives a defined structure that's consistent (within my limited experience) with a subset of best practices, which defines relationships between users, projects, and tasks.
 The information each model needs is provided by the assignment; routes required are provided by assignment.